newtoallofthis123/NSPlayer/README.md

 # NSPlayer
-A simplw music player written in python
+A simple music player written in python